Overhead Crane Inspection Cedar Hill, MO

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any modified, repaired, reinstalled, altered, new, or updated crane needs to be inspected to ensure compliance prior to the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you can use the crane system.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance before the initial operation.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even operate the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all parts of the system have been tested and properly installed.
-These trained technicians need to provide a written report on the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in place.
-Speak with us now to come take a look at your new crane before getting started!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all working components have been installed properly and functionally tested.
+These trained technicians must provide a written report on the findings.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
+Contact us today or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Cedar Hill, MO area or elsewhere throughout the Midwest.